areleu/vencopy/docs/software/inputOutput.rst

 **Outputs:**

- * Refer to the outputs of the :ref:`flexEstimator` class for more details
+ * Refer to the outputs of the :ref:`flexestimator` class for more details